neruthes/atlpgen/protocol/ATLP-1.0.md

 - For each HANDLE, get its hostname and username.
 - Fetch the atlp-manifest.json file from hostname over HTTP/HTTPS.
 - Get the user profile pattern in it.

+## Types of URLs

+### User Profile Page (UPP)
+A human-friendly profile page for web browsers.

+### User Profile Metadata (UPM)
+A machine-friendly profile JSON.

+### Post Item Permalink (PIP)
+A human-friendly page for a post item.

+### Post Item Object (PIO)
+A machine-friendly post item data JSON.

+### Main Feed (MF)
+A machine-friendly feed of posts.

+### Shares Feed (SF)
+A machine-friendly feed of posts being shared (or known as retweeted/reposted) by the user.
+Contains permalinks to other posts.
+If body text is supplied, treat as quote-retweet comment.

+### Likes Feed (LF)
+A machine-friendly feed of posts being like by the user.
+Only contains permalinks to other posts.

+### Comments Feed (CF)
+A machine-friendly feed of posts being commented by the user.
+Should contain post permalink (to indicate source) and text body (comment content).

+### Full Archive
+The feeds above are not meant to contain all history.
+A full history archive may be available on a site for older posts.
+Also, a site may wish to make posts ephemeral for some months only.